Skip to content

 What are Japanese lotions?

 They are hydrating liquid toners applied after cleansing.
-They replenish moisture, balance pH, and prepare skin for serum and cream — for more smoothness and glow.
+They replenish moisture, balance the skin’s pH, and prepare skin for serum and cream - for more smoothness and glow.

-Consistent hydration layering with lotion, gentle cleansing, daily SPF, plus actives like retinol or vitamin C. The combination of hydration and protection helps visibly soften fine lines.
+Consistent moisture layering with lotion, gentle cleansing, daily SPF, plus actives like retinol or vitamin C. The combination of hydration and protection helps visibly soften fine lines.

 Which lotion is best?

-It depends on your skin type: for oily/acne-prone skin, a light, non-greasy formula like Hada Labo Light often works well; for dry skin, a richer option like Hada Labo Moist is a good choice.
+That depends on your skin type: for oily or acne-prone skin, a light non-greasy formula like Hada Labo Light often works well, while dry skin usually prefers a richer option like Hada Labo Moist.